bpesquet/mlcourse/notes/project_workflow/README.md

 Ultimately, we look for a tradeoff between underfitting and overfitting.

 The goal of the training step is to find a model powerful enough to **overfit the training set**.

 ---

+#### Possible solutions

+- Tackle underfitting:
+  - Use a more complex model
+  - Train the model longer

+- Tackle overfitting:
+  - Use more training data
+  - Limit the model complexity
+  - Introduce model-specific solutions

+---